bsc-s2/pykit/logcollector/README.md

 is a callback function.
 The argument to this function is a line in log file, if the line is the first line of a log, then return `True`, otherwise return `False`.

+## get_level

+is a callback function.
+The argument to this function is the complete log string, which may contains multiple lines.
+It should return the level of the log, which is a string.

 ## parse